turboflakes/one-t/README.md

 Any feedback is welcome.

+## Appreciation

+ ONE-T was only made possible with the help and ideas gathered from **awesome** people in the Kusama TVP channel [(messages here)](https://matrix.to/#/!LHMaxlfxGiMVPscxNB:matrix.parity.io/$2dsYo05bh0WHb_GZOHefc6a9TY0zCBdkkDXPgzsTOKk?via=web3.foundation&via=matrix.org&via=matrix.parity.io).

+ Special Thank You for their support ❤️

 ## About

-ONE-T was made by <a href="https://turboflakes.io" target="_blank">TurboFlakes</a> with help and ideas gathered from some of the TVP community members.
+ONE-T was developed by <a href="https://turboflakes.io" target="_blank">TurboFlakes</a>.

 If you like this project
   - 🚀 Share our work